rainlanguage/docs.rainlang.xyz/docs/raindex/8-setting-orders-vaults-tokens.md

 ### Key Components
 1. **Order Identifier**
-   - Unique name for the order
+   - Unique name for the order, the identifier should describe what the order is about so that its known during deployment .
+Eg : `base-weth-buy`, `bsc-bnb-sell`.
-   - Used for referencing in strategies
+   - Order keys are used as reference in the deployment section.

 2. **Orderbook Reference**
-   - Links to configured orderbook
-   - Determines execution environment
+   - Every order is tied with a specific orderbook, the specified orderbook identifier acts as a foriegn key in the `orderbooks` section.
+   - The assoicated orderbook, the network and the deployer associted with it determines how the rainlang will be parsed and deployed on chain.

 3. **Input Configuration**
-   - Specifies received tokens
-   - Defines input vault IDs
-   - Multiple inputs supported
+   - Specifies the input vaults which represents the tokens received by the order, where every vault is uniquely identified per user, per chain, per vault id.
+   - Multiple input vaults can be associated with a particular order.

 4. **Output Configuration**
-   - Specifies offered tokens
-   - Defines output vault IDs
-   - Multiple outputs supported
+   - Specifies the output vaults which represents the tokens offered by the order, where every vault is uniquely identified per user, per chain, per vault id.
+   - Multiple output vaults can be associated with an order.